XuankunRong/XuankunRong.github.io/_pages/about.md

 # 🎖 Honors and Awards

+- *2024.09*: **Nominated Award** for college students' innovative and entrepreneurial works in 2024 China Cyber Security Innovation and Entrepreneurship Competition.
 - *2024.08*: **First Prize** in the 17th National College Student Information Security Contest, along with the **Most Innovative and Entrepreneurial Award** (Top 0.1% nation-wide).
 - *2024.05*: **First Prize** in the 17th China Undergraduate Computer Design Competition of Middle South Division (Award Rate: 3% division-wide)